ISC Class 12 Commerce Syllabus 2026-27

 (iii) Consumer protection: rights of consumers, methods of consumer protection.

-Need for consumer protection; methods of consumer protection - self-help, legislative measures and consumer associations/NGOs, Consumer Protection Act, 2019 - Rights of consumers.
+Need for consumer protection; methods of consumer protection - self-help, legislative measures and consumer associations/NGOs, Consumer Protection Act, 2019 - Meaning of consumer, rights of consumers and responsibilities of consumers.

 Difference between Consumer Protection Act, 1986 and Consumer Protection Act, 2019.